Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: Introduction

 Our second result provides a detailed description of the moduli spaces of stable objects in $\ku(X)$ with minimal dimension with respect to any Serre-invariant stability condition.
 More precisely, let $M_X(v)$ and $M_X(w)$ be the moduli of slope-stable sheaves on $X$ with Chern characters

 Note that $v$ is the numerical class of the ideal sheaf $\cI_{\ell}$ of a line $\ell$ in $X$ and in fact $M_X(v)$ is isomorphic to the Fano variety of lines on $X$.
-We also denote by $M_X(v-w)$ the moduli of large volume stable complexes on $X$ of class $v-w$, see Definition \ref{def-large-stable}. \begin{Thm}[Theorem \ref{thm-moduli-spaces}] We have the isomorphisms
+We also denote by $M_X(v-w)$ the moduli of large volume stable complexes on $X$ of class $v-w$; see Definition~\ref{def-large-stable}.